apache/maven-build-cache-extension/src/site/markdown/how-to.md

 ### I want to cache interim build and override it later with final version

-Solution: set `-Dremote.cache.save.final=true` to nodes which produce final builds.
+Solution: set `-Dmaven.build.cache.remote.save.final=true` to nodes which produce final builds.
 Such builds will not be overridden and eventually will replace all interim builds